 Hippo Poop was a chocolate fudge caramel brownie with peanut butter and rolled oats, and the Elephant Poop was made with chocolate peanut butter fudge, sweet rolled oats, and yellow coconut flakes.

 Not too surprisingly, Disney quickly decided that the “Match the Species” series looked a little too unsavory.
-After all, they literally had “Poop” in their names. 😉 While they haven’t been around since then, we’re hoping that one day they’ll bring them back.
+After all, they literally had “Poop” in their names. 😉 While they haven’t been around since 2015, we’re hoping that one day Disney will bring them back.
 We can’t help but think how great of a gag gift they would be!

 Star Wars: Galaxy’s Edge is the home to an outpost away from the hustle and bustle of galactic fights and star wars (see what we did there?).
 Although there are so many strange things to eat on the planet of Batuu, like boozy Blue and Green Milk and tasty Ronto Wraps, Oga’s Cantina is the land’s resident watering hole, with outstanding atmosphere and even more outrageous drinks.